-The news come from Activision Blizzard following the successful deployment of a similar format in the Overwatch League.
+The news comes following the successful deployment of a similar format in the Overwatch League.
 OWL has used a geo-located format for the past two years while transitioning to a city-based format and will join CoD in using a home-and-away fixture next year.

 SEE ALSO: USA ESPORTS BETTING SITES